We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 If you only ride in the city with well-lit streets, or you only ride in daylight and low light, blinkers will suffice.

 Moreover, if you ride in the city, you can use only frame-attached lights.
-However, if you ride a mountain bike off-road at night, a helmet-attached flashlight is a must!
+However, if you ride a mountain bike off-road at night, a helmet-attached flashlight is a must as well!

 However, if you’re buying a proper front light, it’s a good idea to hunt for a set that includes a rear light as well, because you’ll pay less compared to buying both lights separately.